-Matthew Chapman is an associate in the firm’s Pittsburgh office where he is a member of our corporate/M&A practice group.
-He focuses his practice on advising public and private companies, boards of directors, special committees, senior management, entrepreneurs and institutional fiduciaries in connection with transformative events and significant structuring and planning issues.
+Matthew Chapman is counsel in the firm’s Pittsburgh office where he is a member of our corporate/M&A practice group.
+He focuses his practice on advising public and private companies, boards of directors, special committees, senior management, and institutional fiduciaries in connection with transformative events and significant structuring and planning issues.